duydao/Text-Pastry/README.md

 * `N` the start index
 * `M` the step size

+Start index and step size may be negative.

 **Note:** The Number Sequence command uses the syntax from [TextPad](http://www.textpad.com/).

 Additionally, we can leave the brackets away if we want to:

 	\i1000,100

+even this will work:

+    1000 100

 ### Clipboard ###

 Inserts the content of the clipboard into our selections by [splitting the words](http://docs.python.org/library/stdtypes.html#str.split):